kyma-project/kyma/docs/operation-guides/configuration/logging-loki-configure-storage.md

 ---
-title: Storage configuration examples
+title: Logging storage with boltDB and GCS
-type: Details
+type: Configuration
 ---

 ## Storage